-Please refer to Guideline 4.9 of the 2008 Mandatory CPD Information Package.
+Please refer to Guideline 4.9 of the Mandatory CPD Information Package.

-In consideration of the Law Society accrediting this course, the sponsoring organisation agrees (1) to meet the criteria for RME and CPD accreditation, (2) to offer the course materially in the way presented in this application, (3) to allow the Law Society of Hong Kong, a member thereof or such other person(s) as it shall designate, to attend, audit and view the programme, (4) to submit promptly to the Law Society all materials and information relating to its provision of the course upon request, and (5) to transmit an evaluation summary to the Department of Standards and Development of the Law Society by email within seven (7) days following the completion of the course, as detailed in this form.
+18. In consideration of the Law Society accrediting this course, the sponsoring organisation agrees (1) to meet the criteria for RME and CPD accreditation, (2) to offer the course materially in the way presented in this application, (3) to allow the Law Society of Hong Kong, a member thereof or such other person(s) as it shall designate, to attend, audit and view the programme (on the internet if it is a webinar or recorded course), (4) to submit promptly to the Law Society all materials and information relating to its provision of the course upon request, (5) provide attendance records after the conduct of the course verifying that a participant has completed the course in full upon the request of the Law Society, and (6) to transmit an evaluation summary to the Department of Standards and Development of the Law Society by email within seven (7) days following the completion of the course, as detailed in this form.

-Signature of applicant for and on

-behalf of the firm: -
+Signature of applicant for and on behalf of the firm:

-Printed Name of Applicant: -
+Printed Name of Applicant:

-Title of Applicant: Date:
+Title of Applicant: Date: -